Rory McIlroy To Headline Irish Open At Mount Juliet

 The only official sales channel to purchase tickets for the 2021 Dubai Duty Free Irish Open is via the ticketing platform Eventbrite.
 The resale of tickets on unofficial platforms contravenes the European Tour’s ticket terms and conditions and such sales render the ticket void.

-To be the first to hear ticket and event news, fans can register interest at ET.GOLF/DDFIO2021 (opens in new tab).
+To be the first to hear ticket and event news, fans can register interest at ET.GOLF/DDFIO2021.

-Elliott Heath is our Senior Staff Writer and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
-He manages the Golf Monthly news, features, courses and travel sections as well as our large Facebook, Twitter and Instagram pages.
-Elliott has interviewed some huge names in the golf world including Sergio Garcia, Thomas Bjorn, Bernd Wiesberger and Scotty Cameron as well as a number of professionals on the DP World and PGA Tours.
-He covered the 2022 Masters from Augusta National as well as four Open Championships on-site including the 150th at St Andrews.
-He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Old Head and Turnberry.
-He has been obsessed with the sport since the age of 8 and currently plays at West Byfleet Golf Club in Surrey, where his handicap index floats anywhere between 2-6.
+Elliott Heath is our News Editor and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
+He manages the Golf Monthly news team as well as our large Facebook, Twitter and Instagram pages.
+He covered the 2022 Masters from Augusta National as well as five Open Championships on-site including the 150th at St Andrews.
+His first Open was in 2017 at Royal Birkdale, when he walked inside the ropes with Jordan Spieth during the Texan's memorable Claret Jug triumph.
+He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Western Gailes, Old Head and Turnberry.
+He has been obsessed with the sport since the age of 8 and currently plays off of a six handicap.
 His golfing highlights are making albatross on the 9th hole on the Hotchkin Course at Woodhall Spa, shooting an under-par round, playing in the Aramco Team Series on the Ladies European Tour and making his one and only hole-in-one at the age of 15 - a long time ago now!

 Elliott is currently playing: